data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/webdav.md

          | sharepoint      | Sharepoint Online, authenticated by Microsoft account
          | sharepoint-ntlm | Sharepoint with NTLM authentication, usually self-hosted or on-premises
          | other           | Other site/service or software

-   --webdav-user
-      User name.

-      In case NTLM authentication is used, the username should be in the format 'Domain\User'.

-   --webdav-pass
-      Password.

-   --webdav-bearer-token
-      Bearer token instead of user/pass (e.g. a Macaroon).

 OPTIONS: